Whereabouts and what did you study?

 How do you produce your designs?

-All of my designs begin as hand rendered illustrations on paper, mainly using pens, but sometimes I dabble with inks!
-I scan my illustrations in to the computer, tidy then up on Photoshop, and then colour them digitally using Illustrator.
+All of my designs either begin as hand rendered pen illustrations on paper or I create black and white illustrations using Procreate.
+I scan or transfer my illustrations to the computer and then colour them digitally using Adobe Illustrator.

 Have you always wanted to be a designer?